freach/kubernetes-security-best-practice/README.md

 If `PodSecurityPolicy` is not enabled, defined [Pod Security Policies](https://kubernetes.io/docs/concepts/policy/pod-security-policy/) are not enforced and Pods violating defined policies will still be scheduled.

 **Warning:** Before enabling `PodSecurityPolicy` you should have Pod security policies already in place or Pods will fail to be scheduled.
+See [Use Pod Security Policies](#use-pod-security-policies) for a basic setup.

 ### Kublet settings